 Neither of us wanted to deal with splitting the royalties, so we set up a collaborative project on Bundle Rabbit.
 They distribute the book to the major vendors, take a cut, then split the royalties.
 As well as less work for us, it means that we both have access to sales reports.

-Russell has taken the lead on marketing.
+Robin has taken the lead on marketing.
 They promoted the book on a number of Facebook groups related to the Cold War, and we have an interview lined up on a Cold War podcast.
-Russell used their knowledge of military history and hardware to write a blog post about the vehicles described in the book, and one about the change we made to history that ultimately led to war.
+Robin used their knowledge of military history and hardware to write a blog post about the vehicles described in the book, and one about the change we made to history that ultimately led to war.

 We both found the process enjoyable, and we’ve each learned from seeing how the other works.
 There was little crossover between our readerships, so we’ve both gained exposure to new readers.
 The book is selling steadily, so the project has been an all-round success.